Anthropology, the study of humanity, past and present, has four subdivisions:

 We hold field schools during select summers, at a variety of locations.
 We also bring in a notable individual to connect students, faculty and community members with the greater world of anthropology during the annual Cynthia Irwin-Williams Lectureship.
 Our anthropology club, Mu Alpha Nu, provides a variety of social and professional opportunities for undergraduate and graduate students.

 We offer an undergraduate major in anthropology with an emphasis in archaeology, biological anthropology or cultural anthropology, an undergraduate major in forensic science with an emphasis in forensic anthropology, an undergraduate minor in anthropology, and a graduate major in anthropology.
+All emphasis areas of undergraduate anthropology degrees will be phased out as of July 1, 2023.

 Department of Anthropology and Applied Archaeology Social Media: